apacheignite/documentation/data-grid/rebalancing.md

 Depending on the number of caches in the system and amount of data stored in the caches, if the rebalance thread pool's size is equal to `1`, it can take a significant amount of time before all of the data is re-balanced to a node.
 To speed up the preloading process you can increase  `IgniteConfiguration.setRebalanceThreadPoolSize` to the value that is applicable for your case.

  Let's imagine that `IgniteConfiguration.setRebalanceThreadPoolSize` is set to `4` and considering the examples provided above, the rebalancing behavior will be the following -
-  * If there is a single cache and two nodes in the cluster, then the cache's partitions will be re-balanced in parallel by four different threads.
+  * If the cluster has two nodes and a single cache, then the cache's partitions will be re-balanced in parallel by four different threads.
-  * If there are two nodes and two different caches, then all these caches will be re-balanced in parallel by four different threads.
+  * If the cluster has two nodes and two different caches, then all these caches will be re-balanced in parallel by four different threads.
 [block:callout]
 {
   "type": "warning",